shopware5/SwagPasswordRestore/README.md

 # SwagPasswordRestore

+## Supported versions
+Shopware version 4.1.4 to 4.3.6

 ## Description
 Nowadays, the average internet user actively uses numerous accounts, sometimes each with different login data.
 While not ideal, this data can get confused or lost.